Okay, so maybe we were not really, really on our honeymoon… but it was okay for us to pretend, wasn’t it! 😍

-The last day we were there, we had one last thing we wanted to do.
+The last day we were there, we had one last thing we had to do.
 We needed to get over to the church on Bled island, ring the church bell and make a wish.

 We had basically three options to get to the small island –

-First we could have rented a small dinky boat and paddle out ourselves to the island.
+First, we could have rented a small dinky boat and paddle out ourselves to the island.
 How romantic, but my hubby wasn’t so keen on that option. 😊

 All of the pletnas have a name.
 This one below is, Eva.

 We opted to swim over 🤣!
 Not quite.
 The option we took was getting over there with a small motorized boat.
-With our bus ticket to Bled we were able to get a package deal that included the entrance fee to the castle, the boat ticket to the island with drinks and dessert at the island’s café.
+With our bus ticket to Bled, we were able to get a package deal that included the entrance fee to the castle, the boat ticket to the island with drinks and dessert at the island’s café.

 Below we are on our way to Bled island with a view of the church in the distance as we were coming up to it.
 The motorized boat wasn’t going very fast but it only took us about 15-20 minutes to get there.
 As we were crossing over we passed one of the pletnas and I was actually happy we had not chosen that option.
 The wooden boat seemed to be barely afloat with all the people inside!